-CAPE CANAVERAL, Fla. - An Israeli spacecraft set to launch Thursday night from Cape Canaveral will make history if it successfully lands on the moon's surface in a few months.
+CAPE CANAVERAL, Fla. - The Israeli spacecraft SpaceX launched in February from Cape Canaveral will make history if it successfully lands on the moon's surface.

-SpaceIL's moon lander is hitching a ride to the lunar surface on a SpaceX Falcon 9 along with the PSN 6 communications satellite for Indonesia.
+SpaceIL's moon lander hitched a ride to the lunar surface on a SpaceX Falcon 9 along with the PSN 6 communications satellite for Indonesia.

 Keep reading to learn more about this historic mission.